OmarPinto01/OmarPinto01/README.md

 ## Objective

-I'm focused on starting a career in cybersecurity, aiming to join a Security Operations Center as a Tier 1 Analyst.
-I’m building practical skills in threat detection, system monitoring, and incident response to support this goal.
+I'm focused on starting a career in cybersecurity with a goal in ethical hacking and penetration testing.
+I’m building practical skills in Python scripting, Linux systems, SQL databases, threat detection, and incident response to support offensive security work.
 ## Skills

 | Skill                                         | Associated Project         |